 In Bloom This Month

-This area is mostly known for its history and the mighty Holm Oak but there are some interesting plants to discover, including viburnum tinus, garrya elliptica (the silk tassel bush) and mahonia aquifolium.
-As you’re heading under the Moat Bridge, look out for red flowers on the Japanese quince and the Royal fern 'ozmonda regalis'.
+This area is mostly known for its history and the mighty Holm Oak but there are some interesting plants to discover, including the smoke bush, acanthus spinosus (or bear's breeches!), and the striking yellow common loosestrife.
+As you’re heading under the Moat Bridge, look out for the Japanese quince and the Royal fern 'ozmonda regalis'.

 Explore this magical, hidden oasis in the grounds of Speke Hall.
 Accessible via a narrow enticing tunnel at one end and a winding path at the other, it can be found just off the North Lawn and is the ideal place for a quiet walk and moment of contemplation.
 The Secret Garden was newly restored in 2017 thanks to generous donations from the Alan Evans Memorial Trust, Crosby National Trust Association, Oldham and District National Trust Association and the Chester and District National Trust Association.

 If you’re taking the Coastal Reserve path then the start of that walk is a good place to spot a whole range of wildflowers and the insects and birds that enjoy them.